CoalUnicorn/octopus-rates-esp-wrover-kit/README.md

 ## Overview
 The Octopus Energy Rate Display project is an Arduino-based application that fetches and displays electricity unit rates from the Octopus Energy API.
-It utilizes an LCD screen to present the current rate, a bar chart of rates, and the next six rates in a user-friendly format.
+It utilizes an LCD screen to present the current rate, a bar chart of rates, and the next 12 rates (6 hours) in a user-friendly format.

 ## Features
 - Connects to Wi-Fi to fetch electricity rates.